Application of perturbation theory to finding vibrational frequencies of a spheroid: Numerical calculations

 For the rigid boundary conditions, the parity of the basis functions is still governed by $l$, $m$ and $n$ which means that the symmetry considerations used for the free boundary conditions remain valid.

-The validity of the calculations was checked by comparing the obtained frequencies with those of the sphere as determined from Eq.~(\ref{spheroid}) or Eq.~(\ref{spheroid_rigid}) but also with frequencies obtained using the finite element method for a few selected spheroids.
+The validity of the calculations was checked by comparing the obtained frequencies with those of the sphere as determined from Eq.~(\ref{spheroid}) or Eq.~(\ref{spheroid_rigid}).
+The frequency for the sphere is reproduced with a precision of $10^{-8}$ with the Rayleigh-Ritz approach.
+We also checked the calculations for spheroids with the finite element method for silver spheroids with $b/c=0.6$ and $b/c=1.5$ with the FreeFem++ software~\cite{freefem} using a mesh characteristic length 20 times smaller than the radius of the sphere.
+The obtained frequencies for the modes of interest matched the Rayleigh-Ritz ones with a precision of $4\times10^{-4}$.